Zefyria/zFolio/README.md

 # Programming folio

-[PyBax](/python/PyBax): A program for every in-built Python function
+[PyBax](/python/PyBax): A program for every in-built Python function and method